andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #5—DDL Fear
 - Not linting DDL migrations for safety
 - Creating code workarounds to avoid schema evolution and data backfills
-- Not using a production-like instance to practice big DDL changes
+- Not practicing big DDL changes on a production DB clone
-- Not using safety timeouts for Postgres, MySQL, SQLite
+- Not auto-canceling contending DDL operations (Postgres, MySQL, SQLite)
-- Not learning the locks taken for operations, or safer, multi-step alternatives
+- Using blocking DDL due to not understanding exclusive locks and queueing

 <div class="corner-label">💵 Longer cycles, high maintenance</div>